cassini1010/documentations/docs/Python/pyinstaller.md

 - `pyi-set_version` can be used to apply previously-extracted version resource to an existing Windows executable.

-### <mark>One folder bundle is faster than the single file bundle.</mark>
+> One folder bundle is faster than the single file bundle

 ## Hiding the Source Code

 The bundled app does not include any source code.
-However, PyInstaller bundles compiled Python scripts (`.pyc` files).
-These could in principle be de-compiled to reveal the logic of your code.
+However, PyInstaller bundles compiled Python scripts (`.pyc` files), which could, in principle, be decompiled to reveal the logic of your code.

-If you want to hide your source code more thoroughly, one possible option is to compile some of your modules with [Cython](http://www.cython.org/).
-Using Cython you can convert Python modules into C and compile the C to machine language.
+If you want to hide your source code more thoroughly, one option is to compile some of your modules with `Cython`.
+Using Cython, you can convert Python modules into C and then compile the C code to machine language.
 PyInstaller can follow import statements that refer to Cython C object modules and bundle them.

-`pyinstaller.exe` takes either the `.py` python file or the `.spec` file as a scriptname argument.
+`pyinstaller.exe` takes either the `.py` python file or the `.spec` file as the scriptname argument.